-For more information about the City Planning and Urban Affairs programs at Boston University, including faculty bios, student resources, events, and more, please visit the program website.
+For more information about the City Planning and Urban Affairs programs at Boston University, including admissions information, faculty bios, student resources, events, and more, please visit the program website.

-A total of nine courses (36 credits) are required, distributed as follows:
+A total of 8 courses (32 credits) are required, distributed as follows:

-- MET UA 515 History, Theory, and Urban Planning Practice
+- MET UA 515 History, Theory, and Planning Practice

 - MET UA 703 Urban Research Methods

 Elective courses are selected with the advice of the faculty advisor.
 To find courses currently being offered, please visit the website.
 Up to one elective course maybe taken outside the program’s offerings.

 With prior departmental approval, UA students may receive an additional graduate certificate, upon successful completion of one additional approved elective.
 The City Planning and Urban Affairs program offers the Graduate Certificate in Applied Sustainability.
 Please contact email@example.com to inquire about additional Graduate Certificate options associated with this degree.